drpandacat/ThrowableItemLib/README.md

 - blank card support
 - clear rune support

+works with on-use item effects including but not limited to 'M, 9 Volt, Expansion Pack

 7 throw flags to modify behavior
 - no discharge
 - discharge on hide